Table of Contents

 UX Design Agency vs Web Design Agency

-First thing first: do you need a UX design company?
-Or do you just need a web design firm?
-Or maybe a mobile app design agency?
+First, let’s clarify whether you need a UX design company, a web design firm, or a mobile app design agency.

-How is this possible if it is supposedly UX Design?
+So, how is this confusion possible in UX Design?

 Well, the confusion comes from the side of a certain acronym that does not make much sense but that became popular until it overshadowed the correct terms: UI / UX.

-According to this acronym, and what the people of it understand, doing UX is doing UI.
-And even worse: doing UI is doing web design.
-Ergo, by a transitive nature, doing UX is doing Web Design.
+According to this acronym and its widespread interpretation, doing UX means doing UI.
+Worse yet, doing UI is equated with doing web design.
+Therefore, by a transitive nature, doing UX is doing Web Design.

 However, there is nothing further from the truth.
 Web Design is not UI (and neither is mobile app design), and UI is not UX, not even remotely close.